Keeping clean white upholstered furniture in your home isn’t as hard as you might think!

 When you can incorporate slipcovers, it’s a great idea to make the process of cleaning as easy as possible.

 But don’t worry, I’m not forgetting about those items with fixed upholstery that can’t just be removed and thrown in the wash!

-One of my first ever garage sale furniture finds were these two vintage chairs that I found and held on to for 10 years before tackling the process to reupholster them!
+One of my first-ever garage sale furniture finds was these two vintage chairs that I found and held on to for 10 years before tackling the process of reupholstering them!

 Anyone else guilty of buying something and then sitting on it for a while until just the right time?

 They were in pretty rough shape when I got them, but after a beautiful facelift (see how I reupholstered them here), I was so happy to incorporate them into our home for everyday use!

 Now flash back to where I said I have four teenagers and a big dog, and live on a farm!